thibault-deverge/Easybank-landing-page/README.md

 ## General

-The design of this website is provided by [frontEnd Mentor](https://www.frontendmentor.io/).
+The design of this website is provided by [FrontEnd Mentor](https://www.frontendmentor.io/).

 This website allows developers to use design ready to code.
 I coded the website by myself.